OpenElectionData/oedi/_academy/a-gentle-introduction-to-summarizing-data.en.md

 All animal images copyright [Dashikka/Shutterstock](http://www.shutterstock.com/gallery-2155625p1.html).

-1.  [](#reference-1)To find the median, the formula is "( \[the number of data points\] + 1) ÷ 2", but you don't have to use the formula.
+[^1]: To find the median, the formula is "( \[the number of data points\] + 1) ÷ 2", but you don't have to use the formula.
 If you prefer, you can just count in from both ends of the list until you meet in the middle.
 The mode is the number that is repeated more often than any other number.
 In a series of values of 2, 3, 4, 5, 4, 4, 6, 10, 12; the mode would be 4.
-2.  [](#reference-2)It is helpful to think of "normal" in probabilistic terms, where normal means something is highly possible or very typical.
+[^2]: It is helpful to think of "normal" in probabilistic terms, where normal means something is highly possible or very typical.
-3.  [](#reference-3)We are skipping the calculation for the standard deviation for this module, because we want to focus on it as a concept and not get caught up in the formula.
+[^3]: We are skipping the calculation for the standard deviation for this module, because we want to focus on it as a concept and not get caught up in the formula.
 The formula for the standard deviation and variance are at the end of this module for those who may want it.
-4.  [](#reference-4)The term "population" means you are summarizing the entire (i.e., whole) dataset.
+[^4]: The term "population" means you are summarizing the entire (i.e., whole) dataset.
 The term "sample" means that you working with a smaller subset (i.e., a sample) of the larger dataset (i.e., population).